 Late stage dementia

-Sometimes known as severe or advanced dementia, the later stages of dementia can be particularly distressing for family members and friends, so as best you can try and look after your own mental health if you are helping to care for someone with late stage dementia.
+Sometimes known as severe or advanced dementia, the later stages of dementia can be particularly distressing for family members and friends, so as best you can try and look after your own mental health if you are helping to care for an elderly person with late stage dementia.

 Generally speaking, someone in the latest stages of dementia will need round the clock care, and most often this takes place in a care setting, although, with professional support, some patients are cared for at home.